smithy-lang/smithy/docs/source/spec/http.rst

     * - Header
       - Reason
     * - Authorization
-      - This header is controlled by the :ref:`protocols-trait` and :ref:`auth-trait`.
+      - This header should be populated by :ref:`authentication traits <authDefinition-trait>`.
     * - Connection
       - This is controlled at a lower level by the HTTP client or server.
     * - Content-Length